axelvag/WebSite_2048_game/README.md

 Call the matrix_to_file() function at the end of game-2048.php.
 To test the display_case($i,$j) function, modify the HTML code that displays the grid in game-2048.php.
 You will use two nested for loops in which you will call display_case($i,$j).

+At the start of the game, after clicking on New game, you must reset the score to 0 (already done), initialize the grid (already done), and make the number 2 appear twice in the grid.
+To place these two numbers 2, you must randomly draw their position in the grid.

+But, after each player action, a number must be randomly drawn whose value is either 2 or 4, this number must be placed randomly in an empty square in the grid, provided that the grid is not full.

+When the player clicks on a direction button, you must start by shifting or packing all the numbers on the grid in the direction indicated by the player.
+For example, if the player clicks on Left, on each line, all the numbers must be shifted to the left, leaving no empty square between two numbers.
+Remember that empty boxes are represented by zeros.
+Here is an example of a left shift:

+  Avant		  Après
+	0 2 0 4		2 4 0 0
+	4 4 0 2		4 4 2 0
+	0 0 4 4		4 4 0 0
+	0 2 2 0		2 2 0 0

+Make the merge for all direction and test this work well in all directions.
+To apply the blend to all four rows or columns of the grid, you will call the blend functions in the switch used for the offset.
+Don't forget that you have to do an offset after the merge to eliminate the zeros that appeared due to the merge.

+Modify the merge functions to take into account the increase in score with each new merge.
+Test that the score is displayed correctly with each new game action.

+Check that the end of the game goes as planned: the game is lost if the grid is full and no merger is possible.
+If not, change your code.

 ## Starting